-throws SecurityException,

-OffsetOutOfBoundsException,

-SizeOutOfBoundsException,

-UnsupportedRawMemoryRegionException,

-MemoryTypeConflictException
+throws SecurityException, OffsetOutOfBoundsException, SizeOutOfBoundsException, UnsupportedRawMemoryRegionException, MemoryTypeConflictException base The starting physical address accessible through the returned instance.

-Create an instance of a class that implements RawShort42 and accesses memory of getRegion43 in the address range described by base, stride, and count.
-The actual extent of the memory addressed by the object is stride size of RawShort count.
+Create an instance of a class that implements RawShort and accesses memory of getRegion in the address range described by base, stride, and count.
+The actual extent of the memory addressed by the object is stride \ size of RawShort \ count.
 The object is allocated in the current memory area of the calling thread.